 Electricity North West: how to get connected

-Electricity North West is one of the UK’s fourteen distribution network operators regulated by Ofgem serving more than five million people in around two and a half million properties.
+Electricity North West is one of the UK’s fourteen distribution network operators regulated by Ofgem, serving more than five million people in around two and a half million properties.

 About Electricity North West

-As its name suggests, Electricity North West serves customers in most of North West of England.
+As its name suggests, Electricity North West serves customers in most of the North West of England.
 Its role is to make sure this part of the UK has access to electricity, which it sources mostly from the National Grid.

 In the map below, you can see the area covered by Electricity North West, which covers an area stretching from Greater Manchester to the Lake District, as well as cities, towns and villages in between.
 It does not include the Liverpool area.